Ajmain-aosaf-anan/Projects-for-Ostad/README.md

 # Projects-for-Ostad
-Here are the project submissions for the Ostad teaching platform.
+Here are the project submissions for the Ostad, a teaching platform.